Last updated on 14th March 2023

-1. Break down Your Script
+1. Break down your script

 There are many different ways to write scripts, and at Wyzowl we like to use a different box – or ‘scene’ – each time the action on screen changes.
-Here’s an example:

-Going back to the example of the dancing brunette character, the visual style would determine what clothes she wears and what the scene around her looks like.
+Going back to the example of the dancing brunette character, the visual style would determine what her facial features look like and also what the scene around her looks like.

 If the video is animated, visual style is even more important.
 Just look at the difference between this character when he is drawn as a flat illustration vs. a 3D model:

-3. Make a List of Graphics
+3. Make a list of graphics

 It also allows you to think about the extra details you want to include in your video before you start recording or animating.

-4. Start Drawing
+4. Start drawing

-This is the fun part!
 Choose the type of storyboard that will work best for your project and start drawing.
-If your video is live-action, then we recommend sketching your storyboard on paper.
+If your video is live action, then we recommend sketching your storyboard on paper.

-5. Add Text Descriptions
+5. Add text descriptions

-Once you have completed the visual part of the storyboard, add text to each scene so that everyone who is going to review the storyboard can follow it.
+Once you’ve completed the visual part of the storyboard, add text to each scene so that everyone who is going to review the storyboard can follow it.

 It’s also important to add notes that will direct your animators or videographers.
 For example, if you want to see a zoom, a pan, a tilt, or a specific transition, add this to your storyboard to inform your team.